oxij/kisstdlib/README.md

   - `-h, --help`
   : show this help message and exit
   - `--markdown`
-  : show help messages formatted in Markdown
+  : show `--help` formatted in Markdown
   - `--numbers`
   : emit number prefixes even with a single input `PATH`
   - `--literal`